*Updated 2024

 Massive investment and big-name players

-The US women’s national soccer team and its winning streak has produced inspiring players both on and off the field, some of whom, like team captain Megan Rapinoe, among other new and older iconic players, are amassing global fans, young and old, which cultivates attention to the sport, especially for young female players.
+The US women’s national soccer team and its winning streak have produced inspiring players both on and off the field, some of whom, like team captain Megan Rapinoe, among other iconic players, are amassing global fans, young and old, which cultivates attention to the sport, especially for young female players.
 Women’s soccer aside, after Beckham, stars such as Ricardo Kaká, Thierry Henry, Steven Gerrard and now Lionel Messi have crossed the Atlantic.
 Such arrivals, coupled with significant investment in new stadiums, have increased the number of Americans attending games.
-With the pre-pandemic establishment of new clubs in LA, Atlanta, Minnesota and Miami, among other cities, and further investment in big-name players and modern stadiums, soccer’s emergence as one of America’s top sports may still happen, especially with 16 American cities set to host the 2026 FIFA World Cup.
+With the establishment of new clubs in LA, Atlanta, Minnesota and Miami, among others, and further investment in big-name players and modern stadiums, soccer’s emergence as one of America’s top sports may still happen, especially with 16 American cities set to host the 2026 FIFA World Cup.

 America’s Latino population is growing